Depression treatment center in Ludhiana – MindPlus

 We all have good days and bad days.
 Everyone feels sad or blue at times.
 That’s normal.

 Depression is different.
-If the feelings stay for more than two weeks and nothing makes you feel better, you begin to notice a change in mood, behaviour, sleep and appetite, you should seek help.
+If the feelings stay for more than two weeks and nothing makes you feel better, you begin to notice a change in mood, behavior, sleep, and appetite, you should seek help.

 Depression can vary from mild to severe.
-Major depression has severe symptoms that interfere with your ability to eat, sleep, work, study.
+Major depression has severe symptoms that interfere with your ability to eat, sleep, work, and study.
 A persistent depressive disorder is a depressed mood that lasts for at least 2 years.
+You can read more about sadness and depression.